 Potty training for toddlers may seem challenging, but it can be a simple task to achieve with the right tips and tricks.
 Teaching babies to use the potty seat every time they poop is easier said than done.
-In such cases, you can introduce potty training games for them.
-These games will make it easier for you to make them sit in the seat and gradually speed up the process.
+You can introduce potty training games to make them sit in the seat and gradually speed up the process.

 When your baby is ready to understand the basics of what you are trying to tell them, you can start training them to use the potty seat.
-Read on for a few potty training games that you can play with your child.
+You may incorporate fun games during potty training to make it fun for your toddler and help ease any fear or anxiety about using the toilet.
+Read on for a few potty training games that you can play with your child and create positive feelings around potty training.

 21+ Potty Training Games